Rockies vs. Blue Jays Player Props Betting Odds

-Ryan McMahon and Vladimir Guerrero Jr. are two of the top players with prop bets available when the Colorado Rockies and the Toronto Blue Jays meet at Coors Field on Friday (at 8:40 PM ET).
+Ryan McMahon and Vladimir Guerrero Jr. are two of the players with prop bets on the table when the Colorado Rockies and the Toronto Blue Jays meet at Coors Field on Saturday (beginning at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!